Skip to content

 Red Teaming

-2. Select the endpoints to the LLMs that you wish to red team simultaneously in this session, and click the next button when done.
+2. Select the endpoints to the LLMs that you wish to red team simultaneously within the same session and click the down arrow to move on.

-* There is currently no hard limit to the number of endpoints you can red team at once, but we recommend to keep it under 5 for a smoother UX.
+There is currently no limit to the number of endpoints you can red team at once, but we recommend to select a maximum of 5 endpoints for a smoother UX.

 Choose Endpoints

 3. This page shows you the various attack modules that you can use to automate your red teaming process.
-Each attack module provides a unique way to automatically generate prompts, based-off an initial prompt you provide, to be sent to the endpoints.
+Each attack module provides a unique way to automatically generate prompts, based-off an initial prompt you provide.
 Some of these attack modules require the connection to a helper model e.g., GPT4.

-4. Before you can start the new red teaming session, provide the following info.
+4. Before you can start the new red teaming session, provide the following information and click ‘Start’ to begin the new red teaming session.

 Name Description Example